Bike shops in Metro Manila

 As these European brands are hard-to-find and some of the oldest bicycling brands, they aren’t the most budget-friendly.
 But you can still cop a unit for as low as P12,000 (~USD239.78) like the BMX bikes and folding bikes at P18,000 (~USD359.67).

-8. MT Pro Bike – affordable folding bikes
+8. MT Pro Bikes – affordable folding bikes

 Migs folding bikes

-Commuter bikers can check out these affordable, train-friendly Migs folding bikes, which they are anticipating to arrive at their shop by the end of July 2020.
+Commuter bikers can check out these affordable, train-friendly Migs folding bikes, that are already in stock and ready for purchasing.

 Address: 32nd St., University Parkway District, Cor.
 C5 road, BGC, Taguig